 As mentioned earlier, the Donner Noise Killer guitar pedal has only the essential controls due to its small size, and this is not a problem at all as it offers ease of use and simplicity.
-It allows users to easily shape their sound by reducing noise, as well as the versatility in the mode of doing so.
-Effective stompboxes are not easy to produce at low costs, so the mere presence of controls in this guitar pedal just adds to how great the product is.
+It allows users to easily shape their sound by reducing noise and the versatility in the mode of doing so.
+Effective stompboxes are not easy to produce at low costs, so the presence of controls in this guitar pedal adds to the great the product is.

-You may need to take some time in finding the sweet spot in the parameters before truly appreciating this pedal, but that should be no problem and take no longer than an hour due to its simple controls.
-With the wide spectrum of possible threshold values and the 2 modes you can choose from, finding the perfect noise suppression for any guitar playing is attainable with the Noise Killer.
+You may need to take some time to find the sweet spot in the parameters before truly appreciating this pedal, but that should be no problem and take no longer than an hour due to its simple controls.
+With the wide spectrum of possible threshold values and the two modes you can choose from, finding the perfect noise suppression for any guitar playing is attainable with the Noise Killer.

 For a demonstration of the guitar pedal, refer to the video below:

-While writing this review, I scoured the internet for customer reviews and most of the reviews I came across were positive, barring few exceptions.
+While writing this review, I scoured the internet for customer reviews, and most of the reviews I came across were positive, barring a few exceptions.
 Here are a few notable ones that I wanted to include.

 This player is satisfied with the performance of all the Donner Pedals that he has purchased.
-The Donner Products have a much reasonable price tag compared to other products in the market inspite of giving a very decent level of performance.
+The Donner Products have a much more reasonable price tag compared to other products in the market in spite of giving a very decent level of performance.

-This reviewer, like many other users with budget constraints, wanted a great tone at a very limited budget.
-So, he selected Donner Noise Killer and praised the pedal for its size, construction and noise reduction capabilities.
+Like many other users with budget constraints, this reviewer wanted a great tone on a very limited budget.
+So, he selected Donner Noise Killer and praised the pedal for its size, construction, and noise reduction capabilities.
 More importantly for him, the pedal does not change the feel of his guitar tone.

-The above review is a quite thorough one, where the player did a trial test of the pedal noise performance by putting it in front of Overdrive and distortion pedals, with good results.
+The above review is exceptionally thorough, where the player tested the performance of the pedal noise by putting it in front of the Overdrive and Distortion pedals, with good results.
 The pedal does effect sustain at higher settings and does not come with a 9V battery or power supply adapter.
 Notwithstanding these, he still finds it a good purchase at the given price level.

 If an affordable noise gate is what you’re after, the Donner Noise Killer guitar pedal is one of the most reliable and effective ones you can find.
 It has simple and intuitive controls with a wide range of parameters and does its job flawlessly without any gimmicks or useless features.
 When it comes to a noise gate pedal, best or ideal features include compactness and reliability – which the Noise Killer offers for only $30.